-Jesus said, “Think not that I am come to destroy the law. … I am not come to destroy, but to fulfill. … Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled” (Matthew 5:17, 18).
+“Think not that I am come to destroy the law. … I am not come to destroy, but to fulfill. … Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled” (Matthew 5:17, 18).
 Jesus specifically asserted that He did not come to destroy the law, but to fulfill (or keep) it.
-Instead of doing away with the law, Jesus magnified it (Isaiah 42:21) as the perfect guide for right living.
+Instead of doing away with the law, Jesus magnified it (Isaiah 42:21) as the right guide for good living.
 For example, Jesus pointed out that “thou shalt not kill” condemns anger “without a cause” (Matthew 5:21, 22) and hatred (1 John 3:15), and that lust is adultery (Matthew 5:27, 28).
 And He added, “If ye love me, keep my commandments” (John 14:15).

 Paul exhorted the believers, “For sin [breaking God’s law–1 John 3:4] shall not have dominion over you: for ye are not under the law, but under grace.
 What then? shall we sin [break the law], because we are not under the law, but under grace?
 God forbid” (Romans 6:14, 15).
 And he added, “Do we then make void the law through faith?
 God forbid: yea, we establish the law” (Romans 3:31).

 The Scriptures teach that Grace is like the governor’s pardon to a prisoner.
 It forgives him, but it does not give him freedom to break one single commandment.
 The forgiven person, living under grace, is under double obligation to keep the law.